forkcms/forkcms/UPGRADE_5.0.md

 ### Requests

 Because the current request is no longer directly accessible from the container we added some helper methods to the [Common/Frontend/Backend] model class, `Model::requestIsAvailable()` and `Model::getRequest()`

+### Twig

+You can't assign globals to twig after initialisation anymore.
+Because of that we removed the `addGlobal` function from `\Frontend\Core\Engine\TwigTemplate`

+If you want to add a global anyway you should use assignGlobal as it uses a custom workaround.